- Publication ofrevised edition of The European Code of Conduct for Research Integrity. A french version was published as well.

 - Albert Gore Jr., A young Democratic House representative and chair of the Investigations and Oversight Subcommittee of the House Science and Technology Committee.

 - First cases of scientific fraud emerged in the USA.
-According the USA Research Integrty Office,"some twelve cases of research misconduct were disclosed in this country between 1974-1981".
+According the USA Research Integrity Office,"some twelve cases of research misconduct were disclosed in this country between 1974-1981".

 - Charles Babbage published "Reflections on the Decline of Science in England" in which he discussed "several species of impositions that have been practised in science", namely "hoaxing, forging, trimming and cooking".

-- The chemist Robert Boyle published "Two Essays, Concerning the Unsuccessfulness of Experiment" (Henry Herringman, 1668).
+- The chemist Robert Boyle published "Two Essays, Concerning the Unsuccessfulness of Experiment".

 The 9th century